pixelated/puppet-pixelated/README.md

 You can try setting up a virtual machine on your computer to try out the Pixelated Platform.
 For this you'll need [vagrant](https://www.vagrantup.com/) and a [virtualisation provider that works with vagrant](https://docs.vagrantup.com/v2/providers/index.html).
 Vagrant ships out of the box with support for [VirtualBox](https://www.virtualbox.org/), or you can try to setup [kvm/libvirt](https://leap.se/en/docs/platform/details/development#using-vagrant-with-libvirtkvm).

-After you have installed both tools, you can clone pixelated-platform repository and use the Vagrantfile provided there by running these commands in a terminal (this is probably the easiest option):
+After you have installed both tools, you can clone the pixelated-platform repository and use the Vagrantfile provided there by running these commands in a terminal (this is probably the easiest option):

 ```bash
 $ git clone https://github.com/pixelated-project/pixelated-platform.git